vekatze/neut/book/src/tutorial.md

 ## Publishing Your Module

-I'd like to tell you now that you already have a function `my-add` that can be used by others.
-Let's try publishing it.
+Now let's publish our module so that the function `my-add` and `increment` can be used by others.

 You can create an archive of the current module using `neut archive`: